zotonic/zotonic/doc/ref/modules/mod_oauth.rst

 ...........

-To give an user access, the user will need to register the consumer key and secret with their client and then perform the *OAuth authentication" using the web redirects.
+To give an user access, the user will need to register the consumer key and secret with their client and then perform the *OAuth authentication* using the web redirects.

 The client needs to use the follwing URLs: